yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 | `docker exec`            | Executes a command in container shell.                 |
 | `docker-compose arg`      | Starts services with  `up ` and stop with  `down` as **arg**         |

+Docker provides a powerful set of commands and tools that streamline the process of containerization and orchestration.
+Analyze the following synthesis carefully.

 # Before Docker